Ellensburg Farmers Market COVID-19 Operation

 - The markets EBT terminal is at the market information booth.

 - Give your card to the market employee and tell them how much you want to spend.

 - The market employee will swipe your card and have you enter your PIN or sign the receipt.

 - Spend your tokens with vendors.
-All vendors should accept the $5 tokens.
 All vendors selling acceptable items will accept the EBT $1 tokens.

-Fresh Bucks gives SNAP/EBT recipients and other eligible Washington residents easier access to fresh fruits and vegetables.
-Fresh Bucks is a USDA sponsored program.
-The Ellensburg Farmers Market offers users an added 40% for fresh fruits, fresh veggies, herbs, mushrooms and vegetable starts.
-A $2 Fresh Bucks coupon accompanies every $5 redeemed by SNAP/EBT recipients.
+Market Match gives SNAP/EBT recipients and other eligible Washington residents easier access to fresh fruits and vegetables.
+Market Match is a USDA sponsored program.
+The Ellensburg Farmers Market offers users an added 100% for fresh fruits, fresh veggies, herbs, mushrooms and vegetable starts.
+A $2 Market Match coupon accompanies every $2 redeemed by SNAP/EBT recipients, up to $40.